I2PM/asm-pass-interpreter/README.md

 # Readme

-Version 2.0.0-M4-public
+Version 2.0.0-M5-public

 ## About

-This is a development snapshot!
+This is the fifth milestone release of version 2.0.
 For publication, some contents have been removed, for example support of OWL which is under heavy development right now.

 This project contains the reference implementation for "Spezifikation einer Ausführungssemantik für das Subjektorientierte Prozessmanagement mit CoreASM", available at https://tuprints.ulb.tu-darmstadt.de/id/eprint/8360